-On October 31, 2023 the Company's President and CEO agreed to continue to defer the amount owing for unpaid salary \$1,597,204 (October 31, 2022 - \$1,432,774).
-Due to the fact it was unlikely this amount would be paid within the following 12 months, it was reclassed for accounting purposes from accounts payable and accrued liabilities to a long-term liability, which liability was evidenced, but not settled, by way of a promissory note from the Company issued on October 31, 2022.
-The note was unsecured and carried no interest.
-As the interest rate was below the market rate for such a loan, which was estimated at 20%, based on consideration of comparable loans of other companies, there was a deemed benefit to the Company.
+On October 31, 2023 the Company's President and CEO agreed to continue to defer the amount owing for unpaid salary of \$1,597,204 (October 31, 2022 - \$1,432,774).
+These amounts were evidenced but not settled by a promissory note that was unsecured, bore no interest and would become payable on the day following the one year anniversary of the Company's President and CEO requesting repayment.
+As the interest rate was below the market rate for such a note, which was estimated at 20%, based on consideration of comparable notes of other companies, there was a deemed benefit to the Company.
 As such the portion of the promissory note considered to represent that benefit was recorded in equity (deficit) as a noteholder contribution.
-The amount of the benefit was then recognized over the life of the promissory note as an accretion expense, for the nine months ended July 31, 2024 \$Nil (2023 - \$164,513).
+The amount of the benefit was then recognized over the life of the promissory note as an accretion expense, for the year ended October 31, 2023 (\$219,350).

-During the period ended January 31, 2024 the Company's President and CEO agreed to a modification of her employment contract which resulted in the forgiveness of the amounts owing under the promissory note as at October 31, 2023 in exchange for an arrangement that includes certain amounts that would become owing to the President and CEO upon the occurrence of certain events.
-Under this new arrangement, the President and CEO will receive up to approximately \$2,600,000 upon the occurrence of certain triggering events.
-As a triggering event has not taken place, these contingent payments have not been reflected in these unaudited condensed interim financial statements.
+During the during the quarter ended January 31, 2024 the Company's President and CEO agreed to a modification of her employment contract which resulted in the forgiveness of the amounts owing under the promissory note in exchange for an arrangement that includes certain amounts that would become owing to the President and CEO upon the occurrence of certain events.
+Under this new arrangement, the President and CEO will receive up to approximately \$2,700,000 upon the occurrence of certain triggering events.
+As a triggering event has not taken place, these contingent payments have not been reflected in these financial statements (Note 12(b)).